CamelotEstate/camelot-estate/content/pages/our-partners.md

       home owners.

-      All of this is managed by Landry Security.
+      All of this is managed by Landry Securitas.
     actions:
       - label: Visit  SJC Security
         url: 'http://landrysecuritas.co.za/'